 The Women’s Strike is about exposing the problems with the political and economic compromises that women have been forced to make in the last forty years.
 One of the reasons that reproductive labour is in crisis is the increased participation of women in the paid workforce.
 These dramatic changes in women’s labour market participation, however, have not seen a corresponding shift in how reproductive work is organised.
 The crisis in reproductive labour results from women not having the time (we are working more than ever) or the resources (unless we are ‘lucky enough’ or can afford to outsource this work to other women) to care for those who can not work.

 The end result: Reproductive work remains ‘women’s work’ and is some of the lowest paid work.

 In this way, the Women’s Strike transforms the concept of that strike and makes women’s waged and unwaged work visible.
 It shines a light on the fact that our work is essential for life, yet remains devalued by an economic and political system that is built on women’s oppression and exploitation.

 The reason we are on strike – and the reason we will go on strike again – is because we intend to transform not only how women’s work is organised and valued, but also dismantle the capitalist system that benefits from our oppression.
 The Women’s Strike is about recognising the power we possess, creating and nurturing resistance.

 We are more than “telling our stories” and we are more than hashtags.
 We have the power to disrupt, to dismantle and to rebel.
 We will strike and we will win.

 Camille Barbagallo is one of the organisers of Women’s Strike 2018, which will see women withdrawing their labour in cities all across Britain.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.